Export Council of Australia Board of Directors

 Michael O’Callaghan has been involved in senior executive management in the mining, shipping and logistics industries for the last 37 years.
 During his career span, he has held senior staff positions with WMC Resources Ltd in the role of Production Coordinator - Nickel Division and then Shipping Manager for the Nickel Marketing Group.
 He also established and developed his own logistics company namely Total Logistics Systems which specialises in the provision of a full raft of land based and marine logistic services to the mining industry.
 Immediately prior to joining Seacorp, Michael was the Marketing Administration Manager for Consolidated Minerals.
 Michael has been a fellow of the Australian Institute of Export (AIEx) since 1997.
 He is currently the WA Director for the Export Council of Australia and a member of the Federal Board of Management.
 He has served as a member of the panel of the WA Industry and Export Awards for over 15 years and has chaired the panel since 2006.
 Michael is also currently a member of the Transport and Storage Industry Training Council and the Chartered Institute of Logistics and Transport.

+Paul is Chairman of the Finance Committee.
 Paul is an owner and the Director of an industrial electronics manufacturing company called Rinstrum.
-Rinstrum is based in Brisbane and has offices in the United States, Germany and Sri Lanka.
+Rinstrum is based in Brisbane and has subsidiaries in the United States, Germany and Sri Lanka.
 Rinstrum exports to most parts of the world, either through its subsidiary operations or via its distributors in key markets.
-Rinstrum manufactures components for industrial weighing applications, such as weighbridges, concrete batching and the packaging industries.
-Paul Cooper is a qualified accountant and was the founding partner in the accounting firm Cooper Reeves which is now part of the national Countplus Accounting Group.
-Paul has retired from a full time role with Cooper Reeves.
-Paul is a professional director and serves on a number of boards.
+Rinstrum manufactures components for industrial weighing applications, such as weighbridges, concrete batching equipment and for the packaging industries.
+Paul is a qualified accountant and worked in private practice for more than 20 years.
+Paul serves on a number of boards including West Moreton-Oxley Medicare Local Ltd, Children's Health Queensland and is chairman of the Audit and Risk Committee.

 Philip Marley - Director